Effective Date: April 3, 2013

 Public Health Activities.
 We may disclose your health information for public health activities.
 These activities may include, for example, reporting to a public health authority for preventing or controlling disease, injury or disability, reporting child abuse or neglect or reporting deaths.

 Health Oversight Activities.
-We may disclose your health information to a health oversight agency for activities authorized by law, such as audits, investigations, inspections and licensure actions or for activities involving government oversight of the health care system.
+We may disclose your health information to a health oversight agency for activities authorized by law, such as audits, investigations, inspections and licensure actions or for activities involving government oversight of the health care system, such as the Medicare Home Care Outcome and Assessment Information Set and the Medicare Hospice Item Set.

 Judicial and Administrative Proceedings.
 We may disclose your health information in response to a court or administrative order.
 We also may disclose information in response to a subpoena, discovery request, or other lawful process; efforts must be made to contact you about the request or to obtain an order or agreement protecting the information.